dhis2/dhis2-releases/roadmap/analytics.md

     -   Google Earth Engine import in Maps
     -   Vector Tiles in Maps
     -   Catchment area for facilities - two geometries for one org unit in Maps
-    -   Backend support for two geometries for one org unit
+    -   Backend support for two geometries for one org units
-    -   Scoping and design of flow maps
     -   Develop plan and roadmap for the WHO immunization application functionality

 -   TEI ownership based analytics